Touriandi Lodge - AGED CARE LIVING FACILITY

 Means Tested Care Fee:

-this is an additional contribution towards the cost of care that some people may be required to pay.
+This is an additional contribution towards the cost of care that some people may be required to pay.
 The Department of Human Services will work out if you are required to pay this fee based on an assessment of your income and assets, and will advise you of the amount.

 Refundable Accommodation Deposit